okgaijin/Stage_X_Nano/README.md

 Very small split sequential &amp; wasted spark ECU based on 0.4 Speeduino board, with embedded PDM and protection.

 I have tried to make as small as possible but also as capable.
+It is built for 4 inline engines with split sequential (2 injectors per driver), and wasted park design (2 Smart Coils per driver)!
 I have chosen robust and over rated components to ensure durability and ruggedness.
 Outputs and Inputs are protected against spikes and other vehicle noisyness.
 The Stage X Nano is more like a proof of concept for other versions to come!

 Here is a sample of what's inside.

 - Infineon high quality Optimos N channel Mosfet